neutralinojs/evaluation/README.md

+## :bell: Important

+**Please notice that the following comparison data may not match with the latest releases of Neutralinojs, NW.js, and Electron.
+This benchmark was done in 2018.
+Please check https://github.com/Elanis/web-to-desktop-framework-comparison for a better benchmark and comparison.**

 # Why Neutralinojs is better for lightweight apps? — proof

 [Neutralinojs](https://github.com/neutralinojs/neutralinojs) framework was evaluated in comparison with Electron and NW.js considering disk consumption, memory consumption, easiness of development workflow and portability.

-**Please notice that the following comparison data may not match with the latest releases of Neutralinojs, NW.js, and Electron.
-This benchmark was done in 2018.**

 ### Sample applications